 The main disadvantage is that you, as the owner of the business, are solely liable for any consequences of business failure or any other liability.
 For example, injuring a customer or property damage, although these can be mitigated against with public liability insurance can mitigate these potential issues.

 It may also be quite difficult to get larger jobs.
 Not only because large corporations have many staff that can work on tenders and offers, but because most organisations won't work with a business that only has a staff of one.
 It can also be time-consuming following up on tenders that ultimately don't come to fruition.

 You may also need to think about what would happen if you as the business owner were to become sick or had an accident so you couldn't work.
-Although critical illness insurance is available some times it doesn't start to pay until after one month and it is unlikely to be at the levels of profits the business is making but it is certainly worth considering.
+Although critical illness insurance is available, sometimes it doesn't start to pay until after one month.
+It's also unlikely to be at the levels of profits the business is making, but it's certainly worth considering.

 Sole traders still need to properly account for all sales, expenses and profits for any income tax and National Insurance liabilities on a yearly basis.
 The VAT rules still apply if the turnover of the business exceeds the limit set by HMRC.

 As mentioned above, a sole trading business has unlimited personal liability rather than the liability forming against a company and their directors.
-If the business can not pay creditors they may have to sell their own personal assets to meet their demands such as their house.
+If the business can't pay its creditors they may have to sell their personal assets to meet their demands, such as their house.